xingbrew/xingbrew.github.io/README.md

-# A website for Databrew's data science education seminar program
+# A website for Databrew's data science education program, DataTrain.